 What is Nunes' FISA memo?
 6 things to know about the secret document

-The controversial memo purportedly detailing federal surveillance abuses could be declassified and released by the end of the week, sources have told Fox News.
+The controversial memo detailing alleged federal surveillance abuses was declassified and released Friday following approval by President Trump.

-The memo, put together by House Republicans, is said to show improper surveillance techniques used by the Department of Justice and the FBI in the Russia investigation, GOP lawmakers said.
+The memo, put together by House Republicans, shows improper surveillance techniques used by the Department of Justice and the FBI in the Russia investigation, GOP lawmakers said.

 Democrats have dismissed the memo, arguing that it was selectively edited by Republicans to push a narrative that the Russia investigation is biased against the president.

-Here’s what we know so far about the memo – and the response it’s already garnered.
+Here’s what we know about the memo and its connection to the Russia investigation.

 So what is this memo?